LaunchCoderGirlSTL/iOS-Learning-Track/src/lessons/lesson11.md

 Here is the video of what we covered in class.

 ## Assignments
-Complete the My Split View Page View Controller assignment on Canvas.
+Complete the [My Split View Page View Controller](../../assignments/my-split-view-page-view-controller.html) assignment and submit it on Canvas.